CocoaPods/guides.cocoapods.org/source/making/specs-and-specs-repo.html.md

 1. Create your Podspec as described above.
 2. Submit your Podspec to Trunk with `pod trunk push NAME.podspec`
-  - While pushing to Trunk, Cocoapods will perform a `lint` under the hood.
+  - While pushing to Trunk, CocoaPods will perform a `lint` under the hood.
 The `push` will be aborted on `lint` error.

 ## How do I get my library on CocoaDocs?